ONLYOFFICE/Docker-DocumentServer/README.md

 As a relatively new project Docker is being worked on and actively developed by its community.
 So it's recommended to use the latest version of Docker, because the issues that you encounter might have already been fixed with a newer Docker release.

 The known Docker issue with ONLYOFFICE Document Server with rpm-based distributives is that sometimes the processes fail to start inside Docker container.
 Fedora and RHEL/CentOS users should try disabling selinux with setenforce 0.
 If it fixes the issue then you can either stick with SELinux disabled which is not recommended by RedHat, or switch to using Ubuntu.

-### Mono Issues

-ONLYOFFICE installation requires the presence of mono (tested for version 3.12.1 or [older](http://www.mono-project.com/docs/getting-started/install/linux/#accessing-older-releases "older")) that may cause problems for some Linux kernel versions.
-The full list of supported kernel versions is available [here](http://onlyo.co/1PABPEI "here").

 ## Project Information